seamplex/fino/doc/reference.md

 Vectors are printed element-by-element in a single row.
 See `PRINT_VECTOR` to print vectors column-wise.
 Matrices are printed element-by-element in a single line using row-major ordering if mixed with other objects but in the natural row and column fashion if it is the only given object.
 If the `FILE` keyword is not provided, default is to write to stdout.
-If the `NONEWLINE` keyword is not provided, default is to write a newline '\n' character after all the objects are processed.
+If the `NONEWLINE` keyword is not provided, default is to write a newline `\n` character after all the objects are processed.
 The `SEP` keywords expects a string used to separate printed objects, the default is a tab 'DEFAULT_PRINT_SEPARATOR' character.
 Use the `NOSEP` keyword to define an empty string as object separator.
 If the `HEADER` keyword is given, a single line containing the literal text